Skip to content

 How to Build Your Verbal Score from Where You Are

 Starting below 155: You have a vocabulary gap.
-Get a flashcard deck built for GRE — the Magoosh vocab flashcard app is free and covers the words that appear most frequently.
-Twenty minutes a day, every day, for 8 weeks will move you 5–8 points on its own.
+The Deferred MBA's vocabulary system includes 1,200 GRE words with contextual definitions, built specifically for the score ranges MBA programs require.
+Twenty minutes a day, every day, for 8 weeks will move you 5-8 points on its own.
 Don't skip this step.
 It's the foundation everything else sits on.

 At 163+: Protect the score.
 Practice two to three times per week to stay sharp, but don't burn yourself out chasing another point.
 The marginal return on a 167 vs. a 165 Verbal is near zero.
 Put those hours into your essays.